 - A recent study commissioned by Dove, found that – tragically – just 20% of Australian Women are body confident.
 Not only is Regular Pilates one of the best ways to change the shape of your body but the small group sizes offer opportunities to build friendships – which is heaven for boosting self-confidence!

 - Most women will confess that their most loathed body part is their stomach – Pilates is amazing for the Abs!
+By combining rigorous workout routines with a healthy diet, reformer pilates and weight loss go hand in hand.

 - Pilates urges you to focus on your breath and be aware of your body, forcing you to forget about every day mundane tasks or any drama in your life for a whole 50 minutes.
 Bliss!